vprel/TRAFFIC_CW/README.md

 # TRAFFIC Coursework
 Achieved a strong distinction - 77%
 Software technology for Data Science coursework - Added functionality to the backend of the website.
-Added SQL injection protection.
+Undo entry function, download CSV function, SQL injection protection (not part of spec, but I wanted to challenge myself).
+The coursework essentially required us to transform data from the SQL database, clean it and format it as per the specifications and finally.